Oxytocin receptor: Polymorphism

 In a study looking at empathy and stress, individuals with the allele GG scored higher than A-carrier individuals in a "Reading the Mind in the Eyes" test.
 GG carriers, with their naturally higher levels of oxytocin, were better able to distinguish between emotions.
 A-allele carriers responded with more stress to stressful situations than GG-allele carriers.
 A-allele carriers had lower scores on psychological resources, like optimism, mastery, and self-esteem, than GG individuals when measured with factor analysis for depressive symptomology and psychological resources, along with the Beck Depression Inventory.
 A-allele carriers had higher depressive symptomology and lower psychological resources than GG individuals.
 A-allele individuals scored lower in human sociality than GG people on a Tridimensional Personality Questionnaire.
 AA individuals had the lowest amygdala activation while processing emotionally salient information and those with GG had the highest activity when tested using BOLD during an fMRI.
 On the other hand, variations at the CD38 rs3796863 and OXTR rs53576 loci were not associated with psychosocial characteristics of adolescents assessed with the Strengths and Difficulties Questionnaire (SDQ); in studies with a similar design, authors recommend replication with larger samples and greater power to detect small effects, especially in age–sex subgroups of adolescents.

 The frequency of the A allele varies among ethnic groups, being significantly more common among East Asians than Europeans.

 Some evidence suggests an association between OXTR gene polymorphism, IQ, and autism spectrum disorder (ASD).
 Studies have done research focusing on variants in the third intron of the gene, a region that is strongly correlated with personality traits and ASD.
 OXTR knockout mice have shown abnormal behaviors such as social impairments and aggressiveness.
-These abnormalities can be reduced with oxytocin or oxytocin agonist administration.
-Overall, the study suggests that rare variants are considerably more abundant in individuals with ASD compared to that of a normal individual, however further research with larger sample sizes must be completed before concluding any information.
+These abnormalities can be reduced with oxytocin or oxytocin receptor agonist administration.
+Overall, the study suggests that rare variants are considerably more abundant in individuals with ASD compared to that of healthy individuals, however further research with larger sample sizes is needed.

 Ligands

-Several selective ligands for the oxytocin receptor have recently been developed, but close similarity between the oxytocin and related vasopressin receptors make it difficult to achieve high selectivity with peptide derivatives.
-However the search for a druggable, non-peptide template has led to several potent, highly selective, orally bioavailable oxytocin antagonists.
+Several selective ligands for the oxytocin receptor have been developed, but close similarity between the oxytocin and related vasopressin receptors make it difficult to achieve high selectivity with peptide derivatives.
+However the search for a druggable, non-peptide template has led to several potent, highly selective, orally bioavailable oxytocin receptor antagonists.
 Oxytocin receptor agonists have also been developed.